 Our success depends upon the continued contributions of our key management, scientific and technical personnel, many of whom have substantial experience with or been instrumental for us and our projects.
-Members of our key management include Dr. Andrea Pfeifer, our Chief Executive Officer; Dr. Marie Kosco-Vilbois, our Chief Scientific Officer; Dr. Johannes Rolf Streffer, our Chief Medical Officer; Piergiorgio Donati, our Chief Technical Operations Officer; Jean-Fabien Monin, our Chief Administrative Officer; Christopher Roberts, our Vice President (VP) Finance and Interim CFO; Dr. Julien Rongère, our Senior Vice President (SVP) for Regulatory Affairs and Quality Assurance; Dr. Olivier Sol, our VP Head of Clinical Development; Dr. Bojana Portmann, our VP for Intellectual Property and Business Development (VP IP and BD); Alexandre Caratsch, our General Counsel; and Mark Danton, our VP Information Systems, Security and Digital Technologies.
+Members of our key management include Dr. Andrea Pfeifer, our Chief Executive Officer; Dr. Madiha Derouazi, our Chief Scientific Officer; Dr. Nuno Mendonça, our Chief Medical Officer; Piergiorgio Donati, our Chief Technical Operations Officer; Christopher Roberts, our Chief Financial Officer; Howard Donovan, our Chief Human Resources Officer; Jean-Fabien Monin, our Chief Administrative Officer; Dr. Julien Rongère, our Senior Vice President (SVP) for Regulatory Affairs and Quality Assurance; Dr. Olivier Sol, our Vice President (VP) Head of Clinical Development; Dr. Bojana Portmann, our VP for Intellectual Property and Business Development (VP IP and BD); Alexandre Caratsch, our General Counsel; and Mark Danton, our SVP Information Systems and Artificial Intelligence.